New Zealand Hottie Rosanna Arkle Shows Off Her Flawless Figure In A White Bikini

-Rosanna Arkle is a total blonde bombshell in her latest bikini snap.
+Rosanna Arkle is a total blond bombshell in her latest bikini snap.
 The New Zealand model looked gorgeous as she rocked some skimpy swimwear for a brand new Instagram update, which was sure to have her 4.8 million followers drooling.

 On Sunday, Rosanna rocked a tiny white two-piece and looked smoking hot while doing it.
-The model turned her back while wearing the bikini and showcased her tiny waist, toned arms, and ample bust in the process.
+The model turned her back to the camera while wearing the bikini and showcased her tiny waist and toned arms in the process.
 She also flaunted her back tattoo.

 Arkle had her long, blond hair parted down the middle and styled in sleek, straight strands that fell down her back.
 She also rocked a full face of makeup in the snap, which included darkened eyebrows, a bronzed glow, and long lashes.
 She added pink eye shadow and pink blush on her cheeks to complete the glam look.

-Rosanna held a large pink flower in front of her face, which hid her nose and mouth and rested on her shoulder.
+Rosanna held a large pink flower in front of her face, which hid her nose and mouth, and rested on her shoulder.
 A small starfish can also be seen laying on a table next to the model.

 Of course, Rosanna’s followers went wild over the bikini snap and showed the photo some major love by giving it over 20,000 likes and more than 200 comments in the first 24 hours after it went live on social media.